DeviceNut/PixelNutApp/how-library-works.md

 'PIXEL_COUNT' sets the number of pixels to be displayed, and "PIXEL_OFFSET' shifts the drawing window around the pixel strip.

 Applications that use bluetooth must set 'BLUETOOTH_COMM' to 1.
+Applications that use WiFi must set 'WIFI_COMM' to 1.

 'STRLEN_PATTERNS' sets the size of the 'cmdStr' buffer used to hold the pattern strings, and MUST be large enough for the longest effect pattern defined internally, or to receive patterns sent from an external client (over bluetooth).